 And come down she did.
-Turned out that in that very first letter he wrote, Loren mentioned that he was coming west for a Methodist church camp, and he was going to stop by to see Mary.
-Mary thought about it, and put it together (and it was later confirmed).
-Mary’s mother had intercepted the letters, and being a staunch Catholic and all, her mother had decided that Mary didn’t need to be reading no letters from no Methodist.
+Turned out that in that very first letter he penned, Loren mentioned that he was coming west for a Methodist church camp, and he was going to stop by to see Mary.
+Mary thought about it, and put it together (and it was later confirmed): Mary’s mother had intercepted the letters, and being a staunch Catholic and all, her mother had decided that Mary didn’t need to be reading no letters from no Methodist.
 Not a single letter had ever gotten through.

 “Well regardless,” Loren says, “I came to do what I said I was going to do.”